dotnet/docs-maui/docs/android/deployment/publish-cli.md

     > [!TIP]
     > If Visual Studio is open, use the **View** > **Terminal** menu to open a terminal at the location of the solution or project.
 Navigate to the project folder.

-01. Run the _keytool_ tool with the following parameters:
+01. Run the *keytool* tool with the following parameters:

     ```console
-    keytool -genkey -v -keystore {filename}.keystore -alias {keyname} -keyalg RSA -keysize 2048 -validity 10000
+    keytool -genkeypair -v -keystore {filename}.keystore -alias {keyname} -keyalg RSA -keysize 2048 -validity 10000
     ```

     You'll be prompted to provide and confirm a password, followed by other settings.

-    For example, to generate a _myapp.keystore_ file in the same folder as your project, with an alias of `myapp`, use the following command:
+    For example, to generate a *myapp.keystore* file in the same folder as your project, with an alias of `myapp`, use the following command:

     ```console
-    keytool -genkey -v -keystore myapp.keystore -alias myapp -keyalg RSA -keysize 2048 -validity 10000
+    keytool -genkeypair -v -keystore myapp.keystore -alias myapp -keyalg RSA -keysize 2048 -validity 10000
     ```

     > [!IMPORTANT]